uzairs786/Recitation-Refinement/README.md

 ### Navigation Bar
 - The navigation bar is located within the header and consists of the 'Poppins' font which is the same font as all the paragraph text in order to maintain consistency.
 - The options contain a hover function that changes the colour of the text to white and the background to a dark blue colour, which is in-line with the colour scheme of the logo.
 It also initiates the feeling of familiarity of the organisation due to the recognition of the same colour.
+- Upon clicking the desired option, the user will find a smooth transition to the desired section that they wish to visit.
+This gives off a comfortable feeling for the user as the transition is not so sudden.

 ![header section](assets/images/header.png)